WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta3/index.md

 ## Beta 3.8

-This is another point release but it get's us another step closer to `b4.0`.
-The `b3.8` adds further API stabilization and functionality, specifically focusing on I2C and SPI features.
-This release also takes advantage of the performance increases in `b3.7` to unlock more peripherals, include a couple of exciting input peripherals: `AnalogJoystick` and `RotaryEncoder`.
+This is another point release but it gets us another step closer to `b4.0`.
+The `b3.8` release adds further API stabilization and functionality, specifically focusing on I2C and SPI.
+This release also takes advantage of the performance increases from `b3.7` to unlock more drivers, including a couple of exciting input peripherals: `AnalogJoystick` and `RotaryEncoder`.

 ### Updating